 Observed annually on April 17, National Haiku Poetry Day encourages all to try their hand in creativity.
-Haiku poetry is a form of Japanese poetry that is non-rhyming and normally consists of 3 lines with a syllable pattern of 5-7-5.
-Haiku poems are usually inspired by an element of nature, a season, a moment of beauty or an individual experience or event.
-Sensory language is used to capture a feeling or image.
+Haiku poetry is a form of Japanese poetry that is non-rhyming and usually consists of 3 lines with a syllable pattern of 5-7-5.
+Usually, an element of nature, a season, moment of beauty, or an individual experience inspires haiku poems.
+Sensory language is used to capture a feeling, image or moment.

 Whitecaps on the bay:

 As one of the world’s oldest and regularly used poetry, some recognizable poets wrote many haiku.
 While the most well-known is Matsuo Basho, others we may recognize are William Blake, T.S.
 Eliot, or Maya Angelou.
 And as small as the poem may be, they can be quite challenging to write.
 Try capturing an entire moment or emotion in 17 syllables and getting it right.

 However, English haiku does not always follow the strict syllable count found in Japanese haiku.
 The typical length of haiku found in English language journals is 10-14 syllables versus the 5-7-5 syllables used in the Japanese language.